 State Aid payments have been suspended indefinitely due to lack of funding.
+The last payments were made in January 2016.

 Each of the 165 principal public libraries in the state that meets the eligibility requirements may apply for and receive an annual state aid grant.
 A principal public library is one which has been so designated by the local municipal governing board.
 A municipality may have more than one public library, but may designate only one library as its principal public library.